-7. RIGHT-OF-USE ASSET
+8. RIGHT-OF-USE ASSET

 Company's office is depreciated over a period of 41 months.
+The Company's office lease concluded at the end of October 2024, and they have opted not to renew it.
 Office space provided by Medz Cannabis Inc. was initially a 2-year lease and depreciated over 24 months.
 The agreement was extended in February of 2023.
-The extension depreciates over 14 months.
+The extension depreciated over 14 months.
+The agreement was extended for a second time at the end of March 2024 and depreciates over 12 months.